Inclusion and wellbeing

 In a rush?
 Here’s the quick run-down:

-• Young children in your early education setting may not always use their words to tell you how they’re feeling.
+• Young children in your setting may not always use their words to tell you how they’re feeling.
 That's why we need to talk about non verbal communication skills.

 • By paying attention to children's body language, we can understand what their non verbal signals may indicate; allowing us to appropriately attend to their needs.